Oliph/likertScalePlot/README.md

 ## Use

 - The script accept a dataframe containing the different items of the scale.
-It then output a plot as shown here #INSERT PICTURE
+It then output a plot.